-Amazon’s affiliate program is free to join, millions of people trust them, and a substantial number of people buy on the platform.
+Amazon’s affiliate program is free to join, millions of people trust them, and many buy on the platform.

 There’s also no minimum amount of website traffic needed for approval.
-Some programs won’t accept you if they think you won’t send them enough traffic.
+Some programs won’t accept you if your numbers are low.

 Is my Associates ID and Tracking ID the same thing?